ga83bar/Corona-applied-machine-learning/res/ix/README.md

 ## Code for obtaining and preprocessing
 The code for scraping and preprocessing can be found [here](../../src/data_collection/api_request/datapoint_collection.py).

-## Info about dataset
+## Info about the dataset

-- 20230 Datasamples
+- 20230 Data samples
 - Features
     - Timestamp
     - Date